Standard Carrier Alpha Code

+Note that containers typically show ISO 6346 code, and not the standard carrier alpha code.
+The container shows "NYKU", but a NYK Line SCAC would be "NYKS".

 The Standard Carrier Alpha Code (SCAC) is a privately controlled US code used to identify vessel operating common carriers (VOCC).
 It is typically two to four letters long.
 The National Motor Freight Traffic Association developed the SCAC code in the 1960s to help road transport companies computerize data and records.

 Description

 The Standard Carrier Alpha Code, a two-to-four letter identification, is used by the transportation industry to identify freight carriers in computer systems and shipping documents such as Bill of Lading, Freight Bill, Packing List, and Purchase Order.
 It is also used by the American National Standards Institute, Accredited Standards Committee X12, and United Nations EDIFACT for Electronic Data Interchange computer systems.